t18d/HuangSupplement/README.md

 <br>
 <br>
 <br>
 <p>This database is searchable as a <a href="https://github.com/t18d/HuangSupplement/blob/main/supplement.csv">CSV file</a>.
 The quickest way to get an addition or correction merged is to fork the repo or <a href="https://github.com/t18d/HuangSupplement/wiki/Clone-the-repo">clone locally</a>, edit the CSV file and send in a pull request.
-Assignment to word classes follows the scheme of Huang and Shi (2016).
-Script is not regularised except where it may cause confusion.
-The intention is to focus on words and forms which are still current in everyday usage, although antedatings of obsolete forms are welcome.</p>
+The intention is to focus on antedating and correcting entries in Huang where the lemma is still current in everyday usage.</p>

 <div align="center">
 <a href="https://github.com/t18d/HuangSupplement/wiki/Notes-to-Contributors">Notes to Contributors</a> •